 The point of this free monthly public event I attended was for a local growing company to receive expert advice from anyone interested in interaction design, usability, visual design, and prototyping.
 Audience members, especially one who fits the target audience profile, review the customer interactions in terms of the business’s target goal.
 The end result is a list of ways to enhance how to determine, develop, and deliver the customer experience for increased revenue and decreased cost.

-A culture of innovation is a mindset where vulnerability is valued.
+A culture of innovation is an open mindset where vulnerability is valued.

-What does it take for an organization to create a culture of innovation?
+What does it take for an organization to create a high-performance innovation culture?
 Ziksana has some starting points for you.
 We provide Appreciative Listening and Creativity & Innovation workshops to activate your company culture so that your teams are more willing to take strategic risks and give and be willing to receive informal, constructive feedback often.

 For those interested, Intuit’s CX SIG meets at 5:30 pm on the fourth Tuesday of each month at Intuit Inc., 7545 Torrey Santa Fe Road, San Diego, CA 92129.